Gordon999/Pi-MP3_Player/README.md

 # Pi-MP3_Player
 Pi-MP3_Player

-Designed to be used with a Pi and the Pi 7" Touchscreen LCD.
+Designed to be used with a Pi and the Pi 7" Touchscreen LCD, but will work on other monitors.
 Playing tracks from USB sticks (or HDD) under /media/pi/

 You could put mp3 files on the SD card under /media/pi/, just make a directory there eg. /media/pi/MUSIC/ and put the mp3s in an appropriate directory eg. /media/pi/MUSIC/Rolling Stones/Exile on Mainstreet/